 With so many companies reporting an up to 70% project failure rate, it’s important that project managers and teams are equipped with the knowledge they need at all times.
 Having a deep understanding of the project management life cycle and using it to monitor the project at all stages can help your company see through as many projects as possible to successful completion, and avoid falling trap to this bleak statistic.

 Projects can get very chaotic, but the project management life cycle provides much-needed clarity and order to the entire process.
 In this article, we will take a closer look at the five stages of the project management life cycle, what each phase requires of PMs and team members, and how you can use this life cycle to lead your project to victory.

-The project management lifecycle is a unified model of the way a project progresses, from its inception right the way through to completion.
+The project management life cycle is a unified model of the way a project progresses, from its inception all the way through to completion.
 Every project process consists of five key stages, which include: initiation, planning, monitoring and control, and termination.
-These phases detail every aspect of the project, from smaller-scale (but nonetheless crucial) elements such as dependencies and individual responsibilities to the very core building blocks of the project such as the schedule, budget and key milestones.
+These phases detail every aspect of a project, from smaller-scale (but nonetheless crucial) elements such as dependencies and individual responsibilities to the very core building blocks of a project such as the schedule, budget, and key milestones.